 People who adopt this lifestyle realise that material possessions can’t always buy them true happiness.
 While it’s not easy to not get trapped into consumerism, we can try our very best to combat the influence of materialism.

 Minimalism teaches us not to base our happiness on just physical things.
-You can’t take everything you own with you, can you?
-What if you lose them?
-Are you going to stop being happy when that happens?
-Resist the temptations around you and soon you’ll realise that sometimes less is more.
+We can’t take everything we own with us, can we?
+What if we lose them?
+Does that mean we’re going to stop being happy when that happens?
+We can still be happy even when we don’t have every item that everybody else has.

 3. Less cleaning